xnnba1984/combodesign/README.md

 # Component contribution design for combination therapy trials

-This repository contains the R package and reproducible analysis code for a paper on component-contribution designs in fixed three-arm combination therapy trials.
+This repository contains the R package and reproducible analysis code for the paper "**Component Contribution Design for Combination Therapy Trials**".
 The primary setting compares a combination arm, `AB`, with its two single-component arms, `A` and `B`, and evaluates whether both components make the required contribution to the combination.